8 Best Florida Bachelorette Party Destinations (2020 Guide)

 This hidden gem is the one city in our top eight list that has yet to be discovered by most party-focused travelers, and that is one of the reasons that it has a spot in our top-8 list.
 Located north of Fort Lauderdale, Hollywood, and Miami, but south of West Palm Beach, Delray Beach is a sleepier community that lacks some of the frantic hustle of the more frequently traveled party hot-spots, but still manages to offer everything you could want from a bachelorette party destination.
 It is also a great central location if you want to be able to get to attractions in the nearby beach towns.

-What you need to know about Delray Beach is that, while it is a popular destination for retirees, particularly winter snowbirds that come down for the season each year, it is a surprisingly funky little city.
+What you need to know about a Delray Beach bachelorette party is that, while it is a popular destination for retirees, particularly winter snowbirds that come down for the season each year, it is a surprisingly funky little city.
 From its unique arts district to its amazing beaches and its nature preserves, Delray Beach offers some great daytime activities.

 Number one our Delray Beach must-visit list is the Pineapple Grove Arts District.
 This arts district is truly a surprise in a city as small as Delray Beach and has the type of public art displays, galleries, and museums you would expect in a much larger city.
 If you are into the arts, you could easily spend the entire weekend touring the arts district and still not see everything this charming little city has to offer.